r-pufky/docs/docs/service/zensical.md

     * Source: Deploy from branch
     * Branch: gh-pages ➔ / (root)

-!!! example "github ➔ Settings ➔ Environments ➔ gh-pages"
+!!! example "github ➔ Settings ➔ Environments ➔ github-pages"
     * Deployment branches and tags:
         * branch: **master**

     Create new environment if needed.
+This seems to be hardcoded in Zensical currently.

 !!! abstract ".github/workflows/docs.yml"
     0644 {USER}:{USER}